 Palette Knife – Excellent tool to spread icing on the cakes.

-TurnTable - Did I discovered this I used to think how to people go round and round to decorate a cake, turns out its the table which goes round and round ;-)
+TurnTable – Did I discovered this or what? 🙂 I used to think how do people go round and round to decorate a cake, turns out its the table which goes round and round 😉

-So I think more or less covered stuff..
-Don't get afraid by a long list of things required, you really don't require everything to start but this is all you will need if you want to bake regularly.
+So I think more or less covered most of the stuff.
+Don’t get afraid by a long list of things required.
+You really don’t require everything to start but this is all you will need if you want to bake regularly.